NiFNi/nanoNodeMonitor/README.md

 Nano Node Monitor is a server-side PHP/Bash/Python-based monitor for a Nano node.
 It connects to a running node via RPC and displays it's status on a simple webpage.
 Being server-side, it does not expose the RPC interface of the Nano node to the public.

+The biggest changes with this fork are that the data is not directly requested from the Node RPC for each request.
+The RPC will be contacted by Bash/Python scripts which save the data to files in the data directory.
+These files will then be processed by PHP to display them on the website.
+That way the node cannot be that easily DoSed by just accessing the website many times.
+I also removed data from the front page which do not seem relevant and added an about page which can be changed to your needs.
+Last but not least I removed all JS libraries but bootstrap and JQuery to make the monitor more slim.

-Here is what it looks like on a desktop computer (this fork looks about the same)...
+Here is what it looks like on a desktop computer (this fork looks a bit different [example](https://nano.nifni.net))...

 ![Desktop screenshot](https://i.imgur.com/1k5BCfc.png)